Mosberg/minecraft/mimic-mod/README.md

 ## Overview

-The Mimic Mod introduces deceptive treasure chests into Minecraft.
-What looks like loot may hide a hungry monster.
-This mod blends **gameplay mechanics, lore, and atmosphere** to create encounters players will remember.
+- The Mimic Mod introduces deceptive treasure chests into Minecraft.

+- What looks like loot may hide a hungry monster.

+- This mod blends **gameplay mechanics, lore, and atmosphere** to create encounters players will remember.

 ---

 ## Features

 - **Mimic Entity**

-  - Classic and Corrupted variants (with expansion hooks for Ancient Mimic).
+  - Classic and Corrupted variants.
-  - Balanced by biome × difficulty × variant scaling.
+  - Balanced by difficulty × variant scaling.

 - **Loot System**

   - Junk, rare items, and unique cosmetic drops (Mimic Fang).
   - Lore Pages I–IV, collectible for advancement progression.

 - **Advancements**

-  - Root → Too Good To Be True → Greed’s Punishment → Collector of Curses → (hidden) Ancient Hunger.
+  - Root → Too Good To Be True → Greed’s Punishment → Collector of Curses.

 - **Atmosphere**
   - Ambient sound cues (creaks, growls, whispers).
   - Variant‑specific textures and animations.